ropensci-archive/fulltext/cran-comments.md

 License components with restrictions and base license permitting such:
      MIT + file LICENSE
    File 'LICENSE':
-     YEAR: 2016
+     YEAR: 2018
      COPYRIGHT HOLDER: Scott Chamberlain

 ## Reverse dependencies

 * I have run R CMD check on the 1 downstream dependency.
 No errors were found.
 Summary at <https://github.com/ropensci/fulltext/blob/master/revdep/README.md>
-* The 1 revdep maintainer was notified of the release on 2016-07-22
+* The revdep maintainers were notified of the release

 --------

-This submission requires newer versions of 2 dependencies that fix error/warning messages from their dependencies.
+This submission xxxx

 Thanks!
 Scott Chamberlain